mapcode-foundation/mapcode-cpp/README.md

            The (x, y, z) coordinates are primarily meant for visualization of the data set.

            Example:
-           mapcode -g    100 : produces a grid of 100 points as lat/lon pairs
+           ./mapcode -g    100 : produces a grid of 100 points as lat/lon pairs
-           mapcode -gXYZ 100 : produces a grid of 100 points as (x, y, z) sphere coordinates)
+           ./mapcode -gXYZ 100 : produces a grid of 100 points as (x, y, z) sphere coordinates)

            Notes on the use of stdout and stderr:
            stdout: used for outputting 3D point data; stderr: used for statistics.